Day trading and technical analysis is a scam.

 If you ever have an opportunity to peel back the layers and review the results of many day traders (or ask them to login live and show you their account’s trading history / filled trades), it’s likely that almost all of them lose money.

-And… the reason isn’t that they’re dumb or anything like that.
-The reason is just that it’s impossible for retail traders to make consistent money by day trading, trading penny stocks or trading forex.
+And… the reason isn’t that they’re dumb, rather the reason is just that it’s impossible for retail traders to make consistent money by day trading, trading penny stocks or trading forex.

 Whenever I day traded, I never felt comfortable that any indicator or pattern was reliably profitable.
 Even if I made money on the trade, it could have just been luck.